cambutler33/my386blog/_posts/2023-03-14-Golf-Earnings-Project.md

 For this project, I use PGA Tour data available from ESPN.
 In this post, I explain how I scraped the data from ESPN to create the data for the top 50 golfers each year on the PGA Tour for the last 5 full years.

-Complete code and data can be found in the following Github repo: https://github.com/cambutler33/Golf_Earnings
+Please note that this blog is not meant to be a comprehensive guide to pulling the data.
+It is merely a summary.
+The complete code and data can be found in the following Github repo: https://github.com/cambutler33/Golf_Earnings

 # A Note on Ethics